 We sought the largest sample size possible from each survey, given that the validity of data increases with sample size.
-The Committee uses data from a broad base of companies that most closely match our revenues and the NEOs' job descriptions.
-The industry groups and sample sizes of the three surveys with respect to the NEO positions were as follows:
+The Committee uses data from a broad base of companies that most closely match the NEOs' job descriptions.
+The industry groups and sample sizes of the surveys with respect to the NEO positions were as follows:

-Watson Wyatt Towers Perrin Hewitt
+Towers Watson Aon Hewitt

-Survey Group Manufacturing only, All revenue levels All industries, \$3-6 billion in revenue All industries, \$2.5-5.0 billion in revenue
+Survey Group All industries, \$3-6 billion in revenue Manufacturing only, \$3.5 billion median revenue

-Companies in Survey Group, by Position
+Companies in Surv ey Group by Position

-CEO 296 95 71

-COO 99 35 18

-CFO 315 94 71
+CEO 101 41

+000 33 N/A

+CFO 101 40

-SVP, Segment Head 15 262 Survey data not available
+SVP, Segment Head 96 56

-Business units with revenue over \$800 million
+Business units across all revenue levels Business units with \$800 million median revenue

-The Committee uses compensation surveys to get a general sense of the competitive market.
-The 2010 Survey Data generally showed our executive officers' compensation was in line with the Committee's philosophy of paying somewhat below market median for base salaries with the potential to move above the median with outstanding results under variable compensation programs (annual incentive, PSUs and stock options).
-Although the Committee views survey data as a useful guide, it gives significant weight to (i) the mix of fixed to variable pay, (ii) the ratio of cash to equity compensation, (iii) internal pay equity, and (iv) individual responsibilities and merit when establishing base salaries, annual incentive percentages, and PSU and stock option award multiples.
+The Committee used the peer group and compensation surveys to get a general sense of the competitive market.
+These sources generally showed our executive officers' compensation was in line with the Committee's philosophy of paying somewhat below market median for base salaries with the potential to move above the median with outstanding results under variable compensation programs (annual incentive, PSUs and stock options).

+Additional Considerations.
+Although the Committee views benchmarking data as a useful guide, it gives significant weight to (i) the mix of fixed to variable pay, (ii) the ratio of cash to equity compensation, (iii) internal pay equity, and (iv) individual responsibilities and merit when establishing base salaries, annual incentive percentages, and equity award multiples.
 While the Committee monitors these pay relationships, it does not target any specific pay ratios.

-In addition to the 2010 Survey Data, the Committee also considers the Company's merit increase budget for all salaried U.S. employees in determining salary increases for executive officers.
-The 2010 merit increase budget of 2.5% was based on the Consumer Price Index, other national economic data and our own business climate.
-Mr. Haffner, Mr. Glassman and Mr. Flanigan have the option to terminate their respective employment agreements without further obligation to the Company if they do not receive a salary increase for any year, unless the failure to receive an increase was due to a company-wide salary freeze.
+The Committee also considers the Company's merit increase budget for all salaried U.S. employees in determining salary increases for executive officers.
+The 2012 merit increase budget of 2.5% was based on the Consumer Price Index, other national economic data and our own business climate.

-In connection with the 2010 Annual Review, the Committee took the following actions:
+In connection with the 2012 annual review, the Committee took the following actions:

-- Increased the target percentage for the annual incentive by 10% for Mr. Haffner and by 5% for Mr. Glassman and Mr. Flanigan in recognition of their excellent performance and to weight further their pay packages toward performance-based compensation. - Raised NEO base salaries by 2.5%, in line with the Company's merit budget for salaried personnel, with the exception of Mr. Downes whose base salary was increased by 7% to reflect his segment's outstanding recent performance. - Established the award formula for the Incentive Plan's corporate and profit center participants, upon determining that the payout range (threshold, target and maximum) is consistent with the Company's full-year sales and earnings projections. - Approved the executive officers' 2010 individual performance goals, stressing specific and measurable targets that lead to improvements with long-term returns.
+- Raised NEO base salaries by a range of 2.5 to 5%, generally in line with the Company's merit budget for salaried personnel and to reflect performance. - Increased Mr. Haffner's annual incentive target from 90% to 100% of his base salary, while the other NEOs' target incentive percentages remained unchanged. - Established the award formula for the Incentive Plan's corporate and profit center participants, upon determining that the payout range (threshold, target and maximum) was consistent with the Company's full-year sales and earnings projections. - Approved the executive officers' 2012 IPGs, stressing specific and measurable targets that are expected to lead to improvements with long-term returns.